ConectRua/conecteRua/replit.md

 ## Form Management
 React Hook Form with Zod validation provides robust form handling throughout the application.
 Forms include patient registration, UBS/ONG management, and data import interfaces with comprehensive validation and error handling.

+## Calendar System
+The Agenda page features a sophisticated calendar month view that displays patient appointments in a visual grid format.
+The calendar uses date-fns with Portuguese Brazilian locale, showing a fixed 42-day layout (6 weeks × 7 days) with proper weekday alignment.
+Events are indicated with colored dots (blue for próximo atendimento, green for último atendimento), and clicking on any day reveals a detailed list of patients scheduled for that date.
+Month navigation is smooth with previous/next controls, and the system includes performance optimizations through memoized data processing.

 ## Mobile Support
 Capacitor integration enables mobile app deployment with native device features like geolocation.
 The responsive design ensures optimal experience across desktop and mobile devices.